dkaslovsky/textnote/README.md

 Sections from previous notes can be copied or moved into a current note.
 Each section to be copied is specified in a separate `-s` flag.
-The previous day's note is used as the source by default and a specified date for a source note can be provided through the `--copy` flag.
+The previous day's note is used as the source by default and a specific date for a source note can be provided through the `--copy` flag.
 For example,
 ```
 $ textnote open -s TODO -s NOTES